avatar-kaleb/kalebmckelvey-site/blog/are-you-really-open-minded-a-refresher-on-finding-the-best-solutions-to-problems.md

 Mr. Dalio mentioned how some people can see the big picture vision but miss small details, while others are the opposite.
 Some are lateral while others are linear thinkers.
 Some people are task executors and people who are go-with-the-flow creators.
 In other words, each one of us thinks differently within our frame of reference, and we must accept that we have blindspots so others can help us out.

 It's similar to checking your blindspot in your car.
 There's the smart option -since you know the blind spot exists in the mirror, you check over your shoulder to make sure there isn't a car there.
-The other option is knowing the blindspot is there, but not caring so you merge without looking....uh oh.
+The other option is knowing the blindspot is there, but not caring so you merge without looking....ruh roh.

 ## Change Your Perspective by Practicing Radical open-mindedness